-With this book I hope to show how cryptocurrencies can be useful, what use cases exist and how they can help people.
+With this book, I hope to show how cryptocurrencies can be useful, what use cases exist, and how they can help people.
 I’ll briefly go over how they work in a more conceptual level and I might throw in some historical notes here and there.
-I’m not trying to make anyone a cryptocurrency fan, I just hope to bring some nuance and to help answer some common questions.
+I’m not trying to make anyone a cryptocurrency fan; I just hope to bring some nuance and help answer some common questions.

 What this book is

 This book tries to describe what value cryptocurrencies have using several examples.
-In particular I will argue that:
+In particular I’ll argue that:

 - It’s more than just a speculative asset.

 - They do many things better than any alternative.

 - There are legal use cases.

 - They have valuable use cases.